townim-faisal/AutoInterpret-AudioLLM/README.md

-# Uncovering What AudioLLMs Hear: A Framework to Discover Interpretable Concepts in AudioLLM
+# AR&D: A Framework for Retrieving and Describing Concepts for Interpreting AudioLLMs

 Created by Townim Faisal, Ta Duc Huy, Siqi Pan, Jeremy Stoddard, and Zhibin Liao.